napari/napari/docs/developers/documentation/index.md

 Napari continuous integration includes a GitHub action that builds the documentation and saves the artifact for you to download.
 This is another way to check that your built documentation looks as you expect.
-To download the built documentation, in your PR scroll down to the continuous integration tests then:
+To download the built documentation, go to your PR, scroll down to the continuous integration tests, then:

 1. click on 'details' next to 'Build Docs / Build & Upload Artifact (pull_request)'